garyjohnson/kvaut/README.md

 First, you need to get *kvaut* and *behave* installed.
 Assuming you are using pip, add them to your requirements.txt file and install them from PyPi.

 ### Running the Automation Server
 In your application, you need to run the kvaut server.
-It's good to put it behind a launch argument so that it only runs while you're testing.
-Here's an example of doing this in main.py of your kivy app:
+Here's an example of doing this in main.py of your kivy app.
+Even though it looks like it's always being run, it will only do any work if **KVAUT_ENABLE=1** is in your environment variables.

 ```
 import kvaut.server

 if __name__ == '__main__':
-    if '--automation_server' in sys.argv:
     kvaut.server.start_automation_server()

     # Start up our kivy application down here
 ```